anjunatl/harmonic-mixing/README.md

 Harmonic Mixing
 ================================================================================

-A JavaScript tool to help you find music while djing.
+A JavaScript tool to help you find music while djing

 Development
 --------------------------------------------------------------------------------